feldera/feldera/docs/sql/types.md

 - `INTERVAL`, a SQL interval.
 Two types of intervals are supported: long intervals (comprising years and months), and short intervals, comprising days, hours, minutes, seconds.
-- `TIME`, the time of the day, with a precision of nanoseconds.
+- `TIME`, time of the day.
 - `TIMESTAMP`, a SQL timestamp without a timezone.
-A timestamp represents a value containing a date and a time, with a precision up to a millisecond.
+A timestamp represents a value containing a date and a time.
 - `DATE`, a SQL date without a timezone.
 A date represents a value containing a date (year, month, day).
 - `GEOMETRY`: geographic data type (only rudimentary support at this point)